-Landfills traditionally have a reputation as unpleasant places, but many modern landfills are throwing off that image and building Landfill Site Environmental Resource Centres, for school and pre-school children to learn about sustainable principles of waste management.
-Both teachers and children that have have dropped in for a tour have enjoyed the visit and found the subject a real “eye opener” about what happens to their municipal solid waste.
+Landfills traditionally have a reputation as unpleasant places, but many modern landfills are throwing off that image and building Landfill Site Environmental Resource Centres, for school, and pre-school, children to learn about sustainable principles of waste management.
+Both teachers and children that have dropped in for a tour have enjoyed the visit and found the subject a real “eye-opener” about what happens to their municipal solid waste.

 For a full picture of the driving force behind these centres watch our own video below, which explains what these centres do:

 The result is visitors from the student population spanning all ages.
-All that show an interest are welcome at Landfill Site Environmental Resource Centres, and the landfill staff can now hold a pride in their company for the “green” education they provide.
+All that show an interest are welcome at Landfill Site Environmental Resource Centres, and the landfill staff can now hold pride in their company for the “green” education they provide.
 The effect of education proving is infectious and brings out the best in all.
-The pupils in turn are told of the huge quantities of waste which must be handled and the vast investment needed on a continuous basis, unless they will themselves take some responsibility for reducing the waste they produce.
+The pupils, in turn, are told of the huge quantities of waste which must be handled and the vast investment needed on a continuous basis unless they will themselves take some responsibility for reducing the waste they produce.

 Each visitor can hardly fail to leave without a much deeper understanding of the problems faced by landfill operators to prevent nuisance and environmental damage.
 It is not easy and the new measures do cost a lot of money.
 It is a fact that student questionnaires show that these mini-courses and projects at the landfill sites are extremely well received by the visitors, and in interacting with the media provided they rapidly develop a much better understanding of the need for waste reduction minimisation, recycling, and reprocessing.

-So, the new breed of landfill site visitor centre (Landfill Site Environmental Resource Centre), usually funded by a combination of site owner and charities, and they are fast becoming a great, but unexpected, success story.
+So, the new breed of landfill site visitor centre (Landfill Site Environmental Resource Centre), usually funded by a combination of the site owner and charities, and they are fast becoming a great, but not unanticipated, success story.